TheQooseGoose/TheQooseGoose/README.md

 - Rivers.
 It would be nice to have mission objectives to seize, defend, or demolish bridges.
 - More mission objectives, static or otherwise (Such as "Kill this Officer," "Destroy this Convoy," "Steal this," "Sabotage that," "Destroy these," "Liberate Those.")
 - More house models
+- Mission objective models
 - Dynamic cities?
 - *Somehow* figure out how to make dynamic roads/paths that connect random towns/houses.

 ### Known Bugs
 - Foliage penetrates through things like rocks, houses/floors, and characters.
-Tried to fix --> Did not fix --> Sadness

 ### Needs Updating
 - Towns and military bases spawn in perfect squares.
 Add irregularity.
 - Forests (around mission objectives) are perfect circles.
 Add irregularity.
--

 ---